RasaHQ/rasa-demo/data/nlu/nlu.md

 - can i build a voice bot
 - can i build a voice bot with rasa?

+## intent:ask_faq_community_size
+- How large is the Rasa community
+- how big is your community?
+- how many forum members do you have
+- do you have a large community
+- how many people are using Rasa

+## intent:ask_faq_what_is_forum
+- what is the forum
+- why should I join the forum
+- whats in the forum
+- what is the Rasa forum

 ## intent:ask_howbuilt
 - How were you built?
 - How were you made?